MarcoWorms/NewsLingo/README.md

 5. Start chatting with your NewsLingo bot on Telegram! 🎉

-## Technologies Used 🛠️

-- 🐍 Python
-- 🤖 python-telegram-bot
-- 🧠 Anthropic Claude AI
-- 📡 News API
-- 🐳 Docker
-- 💾 SQLite

-## Contributing 🤝

-Contributions are welcome!
-If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.

 ## License 📄

 This project is licensed under the public domain (CC0)